Your Guide to FedRAMP Diagrams

 Creating & Storing Diagrams

-When creating your diagrams, choose software that is either host-based or FedRAMP authorized at a level that is compatible with your (projected) FedRAMP level (Low, Moderate, or High).
-Store your diagrams in a secure and encrypted area that aligns with the specific FedRAMP level that you are trying to achieve.
+Due to the potential for Federal Metadata residing in the diagrams, you want to leverage software that is either host-based or FedRAMP authorized at a level that is compatible with your (projected) FedRAMP level (Low, Moderate, or High) during the diagram development process.
+The Metadata should also be protected once the diagrams are completed by storing them in a secure and encrypted area that also aligns with the specific FedRAMP level you are trying to achieve or within your FedRAMP boundary.
 FedRAMP authorized tools can be found and accessed via the FedRAMP Marketplace.

 Clarity is Key

 Diagrams should be clear and concise.
 Use proper alignment, spacing, and imagery to provide diagrams that are easy to digest.
+Create each diagram with the same orientation so it is clear to anyone viewing that it is the same system, and transition between diagrams, for comparison is easier.
 As always, include a legend that clearly identifies the components of your diagrams and use proper labeling within your diagram when necessary.
 Company-specific icons can usually be downloaded from their website to use in multiple programs.
 These icons need to be labeled accordingly and/or included in the legend.

 Authorization Boundary Diagram

-What to Include in the Authorization Boundary Diagram (from FedRAMP):
+What to include in the Authorization Boundary Diagram:

 - Be sure to align with the key concepts and principles outlined by FedRAMP

-- Include a prominent RED border drawn around all system components and services included in the authorization boundary
+- Include a prominent RED border drawn around all system components included in the authorization boundary

-- Include all areas containing federal data and metadata such as:
+- Include all components that handle federal data and metadata such as:

-- This includes system interconnections, APIs, external cloud services, and Corporate Shared Services
+- This includes system interconnections, Application Programming Interfaces (APIs), external cloud services, and Corporate Shared Services

 - Be sure to use the legend to differentiate between external services that are FedRAMP-authorized and those that are not.
 Agency sponsors will need to understand and accept the risk associated with external services that process / store / transmit federal data or sensitive system information (for example: system log files, vulnerability scan data)